realsaul00/Breweries/README.md

 in the U.S and find out what are top brewery cities in the country.

 ### Data Science Problem
 To conduct a successful Data Science project, one must first ask a question.
-For this project I want to know what people are saying about craft beer in the top six brewery cities of the nation.
-To accomplish this, I plan to use Python, Machine Leanrning, NLP, and Tableau to discover what people are saying about craft beer in the top brewery cities.
+For this project I wanted to know what people are saying about craft beer in the top six brewery cities of the nation.
+To accomplish this, I used various tools such as Python, Machine Leanrning, NLP, and Tableau.

 ### About the Project
-The project has five main steps.
+This project has five main steps.
 The first step is to define a problem and ask a question.
-For this project, I have stated that my intent was to find out what the top brewery cities are saying about craft beer.
-Step two, involves initial Exploratory Data Aanalysis(EDA) and formulate a plan of attack.
-The third step involved data cleaning and preparation.
+For this project, I have stated that my intent was to find out what people are saying in the top six brewery city markets.
+Step two, involved initial Exploratory Data Aanalysis(EDA) and the formulation of a plan of attack.
+The third step was extensive and exhausting as it involved data cleaning and preparation.
+The fourth step was to stream the data, and prepare the data for analysis.
+Finally, in step five I analyze and conclude with insights about the data.

-The fourth step is to stream the data and prepare the data for analysis.
-Finally, in step five involves drawing analysing the output, drawing insights, and cocluding with observations or recomendations.
+##